heroalone/Garfield/README.md

 10 trait.10_1800000_1900000_10.18 0 1 2 2 2 2 1 1 1 1
 ```

-The .tfam file must be accompanied by this .tped, please copy and replace the raw .fam/.tfam file with the same base name as .tped, this can only happen when the sample order is identical between genotype and phenotype files.
+The `.tfam` file must be accompanied by this `.tped`, please copy and replace the raw `.fam/.tfam` file with the same base name as .tped, this can only happen when the sample order is identical between genotype and phenotype files.
-Then this genotype can be loaded into plink with --tfile, or used directly in association mapping.
+Then this genotype can be loaded into plink with `--tfile`, or used directly in association mapping.

 #### association mapping
 ```bash